ZiyaoShang/infant_SynthSeg/README.md

 Our T2 priors are in data/infant_synthseg_training/T2merged.

 ### If you need to generate intensity priors for your label maps
-Please put in the file paths and list of labels in concern, then run
+Please put in the file paths and list of labels in concern in scripts/niral_scripts/intensity_estimation_infant, then run
 ```
 python3 -m scripts.niral_scripts.intensity_estimation_infant
 ```